SystemHeda/SNSS-Navigation-Ecosystem/README.md

-# 🛰️ GNSS-Navigation-Ecosystem
+# 🛰️ SNSS-Navigation-Ecosystem
 ### Research‑Focused Framework for Modeling & Analyzing Satellite Navigation Behavior

-The GNSS Navigation Ecosystem is a **research‑driven analytical framework** designed to study, model and interpret the behavior of satellite‑based navigation systems.
+The SNSS Navigation Ecosystem is a **research‑driven analytical framework** designed to study, model and interpret the behavior of satellite‑based navigation systems.
 This project is part of the **Systemheda Autonomous Systems Framework (ASF)**.

 > ⚠️ **Notice**
 > This repository contains *research‑only*, *non‑operational* and *non‑military* material.
-> No real GNSS manipulation, spoofing, or operational navigation code is included.
+> No real SNSS manipulation, spoofing, or operational navigation code is included.
 > All content is conceptual, analytical and educational.

 ---